 Departmental Backup Policy

-- All domains must have a backup policy.
+- All network storage resources must have a backup policy.
 Non-UTS domains need a UTS approved backup policy for Desktop and Laptop Computers.
 A current copy of this policy must be on file with UTS.
 Individuals using non-UTS domains must follow the approved backup policy.

 - Network file storage is the preferred backup mode.

-- Files may be copied to once-writeable media (CDs, DVDs) or rewriteable storage media (e.g., hard disks, other magnetic media, and flash memory devices such as key chain storage devices).
+- Files may be copied to once-writeable media (CDs, DVDs) or rewriteable storage media (e.g., hard disks, other magnetic media, and flash memory devices/thumb drives).
 These media must be stored in a secure location.

 - Every device or file should utilize a password so all information is protected.
 Protected information must be encrypted per the Secure Computing Policy.